MarkBruns/MarkBruns.github.io/_posts/2025-04-09-Jail-Ministry-Questions.md

 ---
 layout: post
-title:  "Questions to Ponder For Prison Ministry ... the path to JOY ...
+title:  "The PATH to JOY ...
 Jesus First, Then Others, Then You"
 date:   2025-04-09 4:00:01
 categories: jail
 ---

-# Questions to Ponder For Prison Ministry ... the path to JOY ...
-Jesus First, Then Others, Then You
+# Questions to Ponder For Prison Ministry.

-*These questions are designed for both ministers and those being ministered to in prison settings.
-Each question is supported by two Bible verses and a quote from classical literature or philosophy, focusing on putting Jesus first, others second, and self last.*
+This is mostly about *attempting* to ***walk in the light*** ... on the path to the finding truth, on the path to JOY ...
+J O Y comes from putting Jesus First, living in gratitude and giving all of the glory for all blessing to God ...
+THEN it's about respecting and loving OTHERS as we respect and love ourselves ... which mean that EGO has to take the back seat ... *because when you insist on making it all about you, then you get to stay in your prison -- that's Y.*

 ## REDEMPTION AND FORGIVENESS